Keyboard shortcuts

 Context

-We need to reliably find TODO/FIXME/HACK/XXX comments in source code while avoiding false positives.
+Cerebro must find TODO, Needs Fixing, Hack, and Placeholder comments reliably in source code while avoiding false positives.

 Decision